Historical Sites and Museums

 Built in 1928 by John Keller, the Ice House was the first artificial ice plant in the area.
 The individuals who were supposed to purchase the business lost their financing with the onset of the Great Depression, and so it ended up in the hands of Keller’s son-in-law, Iner Anderson.
 Shortly after Prohibition, beer was sold there, and it became a fixture of Yankton.
 It is one of the only bars in the country with carhop service.
 However, most people prefer to sit on the “dock” in front of the Ice House while enjoying a beverage and partake in the tradition of smashing empty bottles against the brick wall beneath it.
 The Anderson family still runs the business and Jim Anderson is known for his ability to smash cans with his feet at an unprecedented pace.
 He once appeared on the Late Show with David Letterman to display this skill to a national audience.

-The Meridian Bridge, a long-time landmark in Yankton, is the result of hard work and determination of local citizens.
+The Meridian Bridge, a landmark in Yankton since 1924, is the result of hard work and determination of local citizens.
 The bridge closed to vehicle transportation in October 2008, but opened in November 2011 to foot traffic.
-The bridge welcomes foot and bike traffic.
-Spanning over 3,029 feet, the Meridian Bridge is the longest pedestrian bridge connecting two states, Nebraska and South Dakota.
+The bridge welcomes both foot and bike traffic.
+Spanning over 3,029 feet, the Meridian Bridge is the longest pedestriam bridge connecting two states, Nebraska and South Dakota.
 (For further trail information, visit our trails page.)
-It was originally built in 1924 and was the first permanent bridge crossing the Missouri River.
+It officially opened on October 11, 1924 and was the first permanent bridge crossing the Missouri River.
 This unique bridge is a “double-decker” with one lane positioned above another.
 It was constructed as a lift-span bridge to allow riverboat traffic to traverse the river.
 Up until 1953, it was operated as a toll bridge.

 Mount Marty College